Royal gramma: Breeding

 Although pairs are difficult to find because the difference between male and female is not visible, they are very easy to breed.
 With males usually being larger than females, the male will build the nest among rocks using pieces of algae.
-The male will then lead the female to the nest, where she will deposit 20-100 eggs in the nest.
+The male will then lead the female to the nest, where she will deposit 20–100 eggs in the nest.
 The male exhibits the following nest care practices: protecting the nest and eggs, ongoing maintenance, frequent debris removal, and constant barging into the nest.
 During the breeding period, this behavior is repeated almost every day for a month or longer.
 The eggs are about 1 mm (0.04 in) and are equipped with small protuberances over the surface with tiny threads extending from them.
 These threads hold onto the algae of the nest and keep the eggs in place.
 The eggs will hatch in five to seven days, normally in the evening, and can feed on rotifers until they are large enough to consume newly hatched brine shrimp.

-In popular culture

-Because the royal gramma is generally a peaceful fish, it gets along with many other types of fish.
-A royal gramma fish named Gurgle, voiced by (Austin Pendleton), appeared in the 2003 Disney/Pixar animated film Finding Nemo and the 2016 sequel Finding Dory.